BalogunEzekiel/Advanced-SQL-Portfolio-Analytics/README.md

 *-- CTE for total customer spend*

-WITH customer_totals AS (
-  SELECT CustomerName, SUM(Quantity * Price) AS total_spent
+WITH customer_totals AS (SELECT CustomerName, SUM(Quantity * Price) AS total_spent
 FROM orders
-  GROUP BY CustomerName
+GROUP BY CustomerName)
-)
+SELECT CustomerName, total_spent
+FROM customer_totals
-SELECT CustomerName, total_spent FROM customer_totals ORDER BY total_spent DESC;
+ORDER BY total_spent DESC;

-Use Case: Rank customers based on order value.
+***Use Case: Rank customers based on order value.
+Build recommendation engines based on lifetime order value.***

 ---